 by Dr Gonzo

-A review of my first piece of fiction seemed rather harsh, but what would I know?
+A review of my first piece of fiction seemed rather harsh, but I'll let you be the judge.

 Reviewing this item is going to be difficult.
 I try to review only when I have something worth saying, and in this case, I find very few fully formed thoughts to share, and almost none, I imagine, would be particularly useful.

 I don’t feel strongly about the topic at the core of this story.
 I am not religious, but religion interests me to some degree, being a powerful part of human mentality.
 Some brilliant and memorable stories I’ve read feature biblical motifs (Hell is the Absence of God by Ted Chiang comes to mind), and many things have been done in the past to twist the canon to surprise (or shake, or offend, even) the readers (e.g. God is a woman).

 People of different faith segregated in the afterlife to preserve the illusion that their faith was the only true path to heaven is a clever idea (and I love clever), but not particularly new (and that’s all right, nothing is truly original).
 Hell being a place for joy and heaven being full of struggles and inequality is another memorable concept that I’ve also seen somewhere.
 I liked how your heaven is full of sinners exploiting the loophole of repentance.
 You give the traditionally spotless characters recognizable human flaws, which allows us to reflect on human nature more than on the divine.
 In the end, truth, unity, and cooperation—Liberal values—wins, which is, to an educated liberal, a happy ending.
 All in all, these are decent story bones.